 This is another of the more affordable, and less specialized options on this list.
-Most popular for Xbox One and PS4 use, as per its reviews, this monitor produces a great, clear picture (with good colour, likely the reason it’s so popular for console use) and sits at a comfortable price point for such a wide screen.
+Most popular for Xbox One and PS5 use, as per its reviews, this monitor produces a great, clear picture (with good color, likely the reason it’s so popular for console use) and sits at a comfortable price point for such a widescreen.

-The monitor features a maximum resolution of 3840×2160 (4K) over a 31.5-inch display, with 125% sRGB colour gamut, a 4ms GTG response time, 3000:1 static contrast ratio, a 178-degree horizontal and vertical viewing angle, as well as a stunningly low 100W Power consumption.
-It’s really topped out all of the specs in these categories, as well as having all the standard features of Samsung monitors such as MagicBright mode, a wall mount, an eco saving setting, and an eye-saver mode.
+The monitor features a maximum resolution of 3840×2160 (4K) over a 31.5-inch display, with 125% sRGB color gamut, a 4ms GTG response time, 3000:1 static contrast ratio, a 178-degree horizontal and vertical viewing angle, as well as a stunningly low 100W Power consumption.
+It’s really topped out of all of the specs in these categories, as well as having all the standard features of Samsung monitors such as MagicBright mode, a wall mount, an eco-saving setting, and an eye-saver mode.